Consolidation, Object Levels and Object Codes

 Importance and Impact of Object Codes

-Object code attributes within the chart of accounts are associated with external compliance and certain IU policies related to grant & contract revenue, capital assets, travel, sales tax, for example, ensuring a strong reporting hierarchy and correct routing and approval of transactions.
-Failure to use the appropriate object codes within the Chart of Accounts can cause confusion during the review and approval process and lead to errors in accounting and financial presentation.
+Object code attributes within the chart of accounts are associated with external compliance and certain IU policies related to grant & contract revenue, capital assets, travel, and sales tax, for example, ensuring a strong reporting hierarchy and correct routing and approval of transactions.
+Failure to use these attributes in the appropriate manner within the chart of accounts can cause confusion during the review and approval process and lead to errors in accounting and financial presentation.
 This in turn could jeopardize future funding sources such as state appropriations, gifts, or contracts & grants that rely on accurate financial statements.

 Lastly, these attributes are key in external financial and tax reporting.
 Improperly categorizing IU’s financial transactions impacts what is reported on tax forms submitted to local, state, and federal organizations which can result in fines, negative IRS findings, and additional audit implications.
 Not submitting or incorrectly representing the financial data for the university can have major impacts on funding.

 Indiana University’s Object Code Consolidation Hierarchy

 All object levels report to a higher object consolidation code and are grouped with similar object levels for reporting presentation purposes.
 There are less than 30 object consolidation codes within IU’s Chart of Accounts.
 Examples of object consolidation codes include liabilities (LIAB), indirect cost recovery income (IDIN) and financial aid (SCHL).
 A full list of object consolidation codes is available here.